quentinprieels/TFE25-462-rnfoc-ofdm/README.md

   directory, e.g., `/usr/share/uhd/rfnoc/blocks/*.yml`.

 * `sim`: This directory contains the simulation files for the RFNoC blocks or the Schmidl&Cox algorithm.
+It is not part of the default structure of a RFNoC OOT module.
+It contains 2 subdirectories:
+  - `bus_sizes`: An comparison between clipping and truncating buses to reduce their size.
+The goal is to use the technique that deforms the least the signal.
+  - `schmidl_cox`: Simulation of different synchronization algorithms, based on the Schmidl&Cox algorithm.

-* `tests`: This directory contains files used by the block testbenches or useful files for simulations.
-It is also used to store tests results of real communication made by USRP's.
+* `tests`: This directory contains files used by the block testbenches It is used to store tests results of real communication made by USRP's.
   This directory is not part of the default structure of a RFNoC OOT module.

 ## Building this module